Choosing an AWS database service - Choosing an AWS database service

 This table highlights the type of data that each database is optimized to handle.
 Use it to help determine the database that is the best fit for your use case.

-Database type When would you use it?
+Data model When would you use it?
 What is it optimized for?
 Related database engines or services

 Relational

-Use when you're migrating or modernizing an on-premises relational workload, or if your workload has less predictable query patterns.
+Use when you're migrating or modernizing an on- premises relational workload, or if your workload has less predictable query patterns.

 Optimized for structured data that is stored in tables, rows, and columns.
 Relational databases support complex queries through joins.